goelashwin36/ashwingoel.com/content/blog/sql-injection.md

 ```url
 www.onlineshopping.com/products.php?pid=8 order by 1 -- //
 www.onlineshopping.com/products.php?pid=8 order by 2 -- //

 // If the parameter is a string then you need to add a ' after it.

 www.onlineshopping.com/products.php?usr=b' order by 3 -- //
 www.onlineshopping.com/products.php?usr=a' order by 4 -- //
 ```

 The significance of `-- ` is that it's a comment indicator in SQL which makes the rest of the query a comment.
-Now to preserve the `space` after `--` we add any character after that so that `space` doesn't get deleted in the `Http request`.
+Now to preserve the `space` after `--` we add any character after that so that `space` doesn't get ignored in the `Http request`.
+We might also use `#`, `/* */` for comments depending on the SQL database provider.

-Continue this process until error returns back.
-Suppose you find an error at `5` which means that the query returns `4` columns.
+Continue this process till you encounter an error.
+Suppose you encounter an error while using the payload `order by 5` and did not return an error using `order by 4` which means that the query returns `4` columns.

 ## How to exploit using SQL Injection